4. Thin lens IOL power computation

 Different methods make it possible to increase the quality of the ELP prediction.
 They all have one thing in common; they are based on the retrospective study of well-documented case series of pseudophakic eyes.
 If we know the preoperative biometric characteristics, the power, and the refractive outcome for a given eye, we can back-calculate the value of the ELP.
 We can include such information in a large database, making it possible to apply regression methods or develop machine learning algorithms.

 In a thin lens eye model, the ELP corresponds to the anticipated distance between the corneal and IOL planes.
 On the other hand, if the thickness of the cornea and/or the implant is taken into account, this distance must be revised according to the rules established for thick lens paraxial models.

 Vergence after refraction by the IOL

-The last step is to calculate the vergence after refraction by the IOL (VAI).
-It suffices, by virtue of the vergence formula, to add the power of the implant to the vergence calculated previously (vergence at IOL plane).
-The expression obtained is equal to VIF if the starting condition is verified: the power of the implant placed provides the eye with the desired refraction R.
+Our last step is to calculate the vergence after refraction by the IOL (VAI).
+Under the vergence formula, it suffices to add the IOL’s power to the vergence calculated previously (VAI, the vergence at IOL plane).
+The expression obtained is equal to VIF if the starting condition is verified: the IOL power (P) provides the eye with the desired refraction R.

 Solving the equation for the value P provides an IOL power calculation formula intended to induce the refraction R (R=0 when targeting emmetropia) in the air (n0=1) for an eye of axial length AL and total corneal power VK.